 Alhagi maurorum Medik.

-Camel thorn is declared under the Catchment and Land Protection Act (1994) as a State prohibited weed.
-The native range of camel thorn extends from India to Asia Minor and southern Russia.
+The native range of camelthorn spans across eastern Europe, the Middle East and Central Asia.
 How camel thorn was introduced to Australia is unclear, though it was recorded at Rutherglen in 1915.
 Isolated infestations are also found in New South Wales, South Australia and Western Australia.

 How to identify camel thorn

 - Camel thorn is found in the northern parts of Victoria, usually associated with irrigated pastures and neglected areas.